Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Introduction

-In this article we use similar ideas to design preconditioners for SSNMs.
-In this sense the present work should be regarded as a companion of~\cite{Dra:Pet:ipm}.
-We will show that the linear systems to be solved are essentially principal subsystems of~\eqref{eq:normaleq} where the selected rows (and columns) correspond to the constraints that are deemed inactive at some point in the solution process.
+In this article we use similar ideas to design preconditioners for the linear systems arising in the SSNM solution process.
+Our main contribution is two-fold: we construct suitable coarse spaces and transition operators, and we give a detailed analysis of the resulting two- and multigrid preconditioners.
+We note that the basic elements of our analysis are related to those in~\cite{Dra:Pet:ipm}, so in this sense the present work could be regarded as a companion of~\cite{Dra:Pet:ipm}.
+However, we should point out that the algorithms for SSNMs are essentially different from those for IPMs, and so are the structures of their analyses.
+For SSNMs we will show that the linear systems to be solved are essentially principal subsystems of~\eqref{eq:normaleq} where the selected rows (and columns) correspond to the constraints that are deemed inactive at some point in the solution process.
 The constructed multigrid preconditioner is shown to essentially satisfy~\eqref{eq:mgoptimality} with $p=\frac{1}{2}$.
-While this order of approximation is clearly suboptimal, it still brings a significant reduction of the condition number if $\sqrt{h}\ll \beta$, and still results in a solution process that requires fewer and fewer iterations as $h\downarrow 0$.
+While this order of approximation is clearly suboptimal, it still brings a significant reduction of the condition number if $\sqrt{h}\ll \beta$, and still results in a solution process that requires fewer and fewer inner linear iterations as $h\downarrow 0$.

-We should point out that the strategies described above apply in general to the reduced problem~\eqref{eq:reducedoptprob}.
-However, a significant amount of literature is devoted to multigrid methods applied to the complementarity problem representing the KKT system of~\eqref{eq:genpdecopt}.
-Of these techniques we mention the collective smoothing strategy of Borz{\`{\i}} and Kunisch~\cite{MR2160699}.
-For further references we refer the reader to the review article~\cite{MR2505585} of Borz{\`{\i}} and Schulz.
+The method developed and analyzed in this article is related to the multigrid method of the second kind developed by Hackbusch (see~\cite{MR814495}, Ch.
+16).
+In fact, when using the multigrid iteration described in~\cite{MR814495} in connection with the coarse spaces and transition operators described here we observe that the number of inner linear iterations decreases as~$h\downarrow 0$.
+However, our numerical experiments in Section~\ref{sec:numerics} indicate that our method is more efficient in absolute terms.
+We should also note that the coarse spaces defined in this work are related to the symmetric multigrid preconditioner developed by Hoppe and Kornhuber in~\cite{MR1276702} for obstacle problems, where the matrices to be preconditioned are subsystems of elliptic operators.